Blood Meridian: Ending

 The epilogue is likewise cryptic and opaque.
-It describes a man progressing over the Western plain, digging holes with a tool that is likely a Vaughan post auger.
+It describes a man progressing over the Western plain, digging holes with a tool that is likely a Vaughan post auger or similar implement.
 This tool was typically used for digging fence post holes for barbed wire fences, which were erected as settlers built ranches and claimed property throughout the Western United States.
-The narrator describes how the digging "enkindles the hole" by "hole striking" the stone in the hole, "hole striking" being a metalworking process in which a tool is used to create a depression or hole in a material, typically by striking the tool with a hammer.
-Fire is a major motif in the novel, and metalworking features prominently in a famous passage wherein the kid dreams of the judge overlooking a metal worker.
+Fire is a major motif in the novel, and is mentioned twice in the short epilogue, including the narrator describing the digger as "striking the fire out of the rock which God has put there."

 Behind the hole digger, among other people, are "bone pickers."
 This occupation arose in the late 1860s, when the bones of the massive numbers of buffalo slaughtered in the 1800s could be profitably collected and shipped to Eastern United States carbon and fertilizer factories.

-Religion
+Religion and Philosophy

 Hell

 David Vann argues that the setting of the American southwest which the Gang traverses is representative of hell.
 Vann claims that the Judge's kicking of a head is an allusion to Dante's similar action in the Inferno.